ExpressionEngine/ExpressionEngine-User-Guide/source/cp/design/themes/member_profile_templates.rst

 By default ExpressionEngine uses its default set of templates, but you may make a copy of this folder and use it instead.
-You may also select your new set of templates to be the site default in your `Membership Preferences <../../members/membership_preferences.html>`_ page.
+You may also select your new set of templates to be the site default in your :doc:`/cp/members/membership_preferences` page.
 If you have multiple sets of templates your members will be able to choose which one to use in their profile area.

 |Member Templates|